 This form of testing shows you both the extent and form of ionic contamination on a product, giving you all the information you need to deduce where ionic contaminants contacted your product and how you can prevent them from doing so again.

-Innovatech’s experts are available to help with ionic contamination testing right now, and we can deliver accurate results in only five business days.
+Innovatech’s experts are available to help with ionic contamination testing right now, and we can deliver accurate results in only ten business days.
 If you’re concerned about ionic contamination in your products, get in touch right away.